Skew-Brauer graph algebras: Skew-Brauer graph algebras of finite representation type

 Then $B$ is not a Brauer tree algebra. \end{lem}

-\begin{proof} Let $\Gamma^\times$ be a skew-Brauer graph with a distinguished vertex $v^\times$.
-By definition of skew-Brauer graph, there exists a non-distinguished vertex $v\in\Gamma^{\times}$ such that $v$ and $v^\times$ have exactly one edge $x$ in common.
+\begin{proof} Let $\Gamma^\times$ be a skew-Brauer graph with a special vertex $v^\times$.
+By definition of skew-Brauer graph, there exists a non-special vertex $v\in\Gamma^{\times}$ such that $v$ and $v^\times$ have exactly one edge $x$ in common.
 We claim that if $v$ has valency at least three, $B_{\Gamma^{\times}}$ is not a Brauer graph algebra.

 Since $v$ has at least valency three, consider $x$ and $y=\of^{-1}(x)$ two different edges attached to $v$, where $y$ might be a loop.
 Then by Remark~\ref{rem: projectives}, there are at most two projectives in $B_{\Gamma^\times}$ associated to $y$, namely $P_y$ or $P_{y^+}$ and $P_{y^-}$, in both cases the projectives are not biserial, see Example \ref{ex:projectives}.
 As a consequence $B_{\Gamma^\times}$ is not a Brauer graph algebra, and in particular is not a Brauer tree algebra.